-In addition to emphasizing medical education and research, AMCs primarily treat underserved communities—with many patients who are uninsured, underinsured, and experiencing poverty.
-This type of care provision often comes at significant cost to a hospital’s financial performance.
+In addition to advancing medical education and research, academic medical centers primarily treat underserved communities, with many patients who are uninsured, underinsured, and experiencing poverty.
+This type of care often comes at a significant cost to a hospital’s financial performance.
 However, Definitive Healthcare data shows that, while AMCs face some disadvantages on this front, new strategies may be able to help.

-In addition to operating and care costs, medical research and education are also significant investments and must often be subsidized by income from clinical operations - further decreasing margins.
+In addition to operating and care costs, medical research and education are also significant investments.
+These goals further decrease profit margins, as they must often be subsidized by income from clinical operations.
 As far back as 2000, analysts have pointed out the struggles of academic medical centers to remain operational.

 Though research and education often carry significant costs, they also yield impressive benefits when properly leveraged.
-A strong clinical reputation—not driven by quality scores alone, but by innovative clinicians acting as pioneers in their field—can make an AMC a destination medical center for patients seeking specialty care.
+A strong clinical reputation—not driven by quality scores alone, but by innovative clinicians acting as pioneers in their field—can make an academic medical center an attractive destination for patients seeking specialty care.

 The CEO of Banner University Medical Center (BUMC), an AMC in Arizona, described their unique approach.
 Hospital leaders at BUMC reorganized their clinical departments into “institutes” - interdisciplinary groups of providers that focus entirely on specific conditions.

-The idea is to unify personnel from multiple areas of the hospital to coordinate care for a single illness, rather than keeping physicians, educators, and researchers in distinct silos.
-This approach is a major undertaking, and the hospital had to hire a team of data analysts and engineers to oversee the transition.
-BUMC is still operating via specialized institutes, indicating that it may be a promising solution.
+The idea was to unify personnel from multiple areas of the hospital to coordinate care for a single illness, rather than keep physicians, educators, and researchers in distinct silos.
+This approach was a major undertaking, and the hospital had to hire a team of data analysts and engineers to oversee the transition.
+Today, BUMC is still operating via specialized institutes, indicating that it may be a promising solution.

 Affiliations and partnerships have been another common method among AMCs to strengthen their positions, just as they have been for other types of hospitals.
-Providers at an AMC performing better than competing facilities in the area in a certain service line can be an ideal partner by offering their expertise at other hospitals—even if it isn’t the most dominant hospital overall.
+These centers can improve their competitive edge and position themselves as ideal partner in their market by offering the expertise of their providers at other hospitals.

-Though some financial indicators for AMCs as a whole look bleak, it’s unlikely that the overall number of AMCs is going to see a significant decline.
-Despite some unfavorable performance metrics, most AMCs are simply too vital as both community providers and training grounds for future physicians.
+Though some financial indicators for AMCs as a whole look bleak, it’s unlikely that the overall number of centers is going to see a significant decline.
+Most AMCs are simply too vital as both community providers and training grounds for future physicians.
 These facilities will continue to be in high demand as the healthcare staffing shortage progresses.